19hours/sg-statutes/Acts/Legal Aid and Advice Act.md

 5\.—(1) Subject to this Part, legal aid may be given to citizens and permanent residents of Singapore in any civil proceedings of a description mentioned in Part I of the First Schedule; and no legal aid shall be given in any of the proceedings mentioned in Part II of the First Schedule.

-(2) The proceedings in connection with which legal aid may be given may be varied by regulations made under this Act and the regulations may describe the proceedings to be included or excluded by reference to the court or tribunal, to the issues involved, to the capacity in which the person requiring legal aid is concerned, or otherwise.
+(2) The proceedings in connection with which legal aid may be given may be varied by regulations made under this Act and the regulations may describe the proceedings to be included or excluded by reference to the court, to the issues involved, to the capacity in which the person requiring legal aid is concerned, or otherwise.

+[Act 6 of 2013 wef 01/07/2013]

-(3) Regulations made for the purpose of this section shall not provide for giving legal aid in connection with any proceedings before any court or tribunal before which persons have no right and are not normally allowed to be represented by a solicitor.
+(3) Regulations made for the purpose of this section shall not provide for giving legal aid in connection with any proceedings before any court before which persons have no right and are not normally allowed to be represented by a solicitor.

+[Act 6 of 2013 wef 01/07/2013]

 (4) In this section, “permanent resident” means any person who is not subject to any restrictions as to his period of residence in Singapore imposed under any written law relating to immigration for the time being in force in Singapore.

 ### Application for legal aid

-6\.—(1) Any person who (whether in his own right or in a representative capacity) desires to be granted legal aid shall make application in that behalf to the Director; and every such application shall be accompanied by a statutory declaration verifying the facts stated in the application and a fee of one dollar (inclusive of goods and services tax) or such other fee as may be prescribed.
+6\.—(1) Any person who (whether in his own right or in a representative capacity) desires to be granted legal aid shall make an application in that behalf to the Director.

+[Act 6 of 2013 wef 01/07/2013]

+(1A) Every application made under subsection (1) shall be accompanied by such fee (which shall be inclusive of goods and services tax) as may be prescribed.

+[Act 6 of 2013 wef 01/07/2013]

-(2) Where the person who desires to be granted legal aid is an infant, the application shall be made on behalf of the infant by his guardian.
+(2) Where the person who desires to be granted legal aid is a minor, the application shall be made on behalf of the minor by his guardian.

+[Act 6 of 2013 wef 01/07/2013]

-(3) Where any application is made on behalf of an infant then —
+(3) Where any application is made on behalf of a minor then —

-(a) a reference in section 7 or in section 8(2)(a) to the applicant shall be construed as a reference to the guardian and the infant jointly or to either of them severally; and
+(a) a reference in section 7 or in section 8(2)(a) to the applicant shall be construed as a reference to the guardian and the minor jointly or to either of them severally; and

+[Act 6 of 2013 wef 01/07/2013]

-(b) a reference in sections 8(2)(b) and 9(1) or in the Second Schedule to the applicant shall, in any case where the infant is unmarried and the guardian is a relative of the infant, be construed as a reference to both the guardian and the infant and in every other case shall be construed as a reference to the infant only.
+(b) a reference in sections 8(2)(b) and 9(1) or in the Second Schedule to the applicant shall, in any case where the minor is unmarried and the guardian is a relative of the minor, be construed as a reference to both the guardian and the minor and in every other case shall be construed as a reference to the minor only.

+[Act 6 of 2013 wef 01/07/2013]

 (4) In subsection (3), “relative” means —